Why Cybersecurity Is Critical for a Successful M&A

 - CEO Marissa Mayer did not receive her annual bonus and lost out on stock options

 The breach illustrates that an M&A also entails a number of cybersecurity risks that might not be known when the negotiations first started.
 That’s why after the Yahoo breach, the M&A due diligence process changed.
 In the old days, it focused on risk areas such as tax, employment and benefits, intellectual property protection, lawsuits, and contracts.
-With the rise of data breaches, cybersecurity due diligence has become an important part of it.
+With the rise of data breaches, cybersecurity for Mergers and Acquisitions due diligence has become an important part of it.

 In a study commissioned by management consulting firm West Monroe Partners’ M&A practice, 100 senior global executives were surveyed:

 - 80% of respondents said that cybersecurity issues have become highly important in the M&A due diligence process